nasa/mmt/README.md

     npm install
 ```

+#### Override static setup (Non-Secure)

+Non-secure values are stored in `static.config.json`.
+In order to prevent conflicts amongst developers you copy the static config into `overrideStatic.config.json` and change the config values there.
+Do not commit changes to `static.config.json`.

+`cp static.config.json overrideStatic.config.json`

+We can configure some of the layouts for MMT and the endpoints it utilizes this is required though the file can simply be an empty object

 ### Usage

 In order to run MMT locally, you first need to setup a local CMR, cmr-graphql, and GraphDB.